canmom/canmom.github.io/fiction/undefinedbehaviour.md

 "That's not it, though..." she was saying.
 "I mean, it's sort of 'it'.
 Like, sports manga is usually trying to explain the sport to you, right?
 It's trying to say, here's why you should care about this.
 Welcome to that special interest.
 But it can't get too far into the weeds with it."

 "I don't know about that.
-Do you remember the one about mahjong where the girls just get bigger and bigger boobs for the entire run so it goes from just like regular manga to full-on fetish art?
+Do you remember the one about mahjong where the girls just get bigger and bigger boobs for the entire run, so it goes from just like regular manga to full-on fetish art?
 But it's still all about mahjong?"

 She laughed.
 "Well, OK.
 I guess the mahjong boobs one is pretty out there.
 But... it's still gotta follow the formula right?
 If it's too esoteric, it won't sell."

 "Hm."
 I said.
 "I mean, I kinda worry our game is like that, you know.
 We've gone too deep."

 "Have some faith..."
 Violet rested there a moment on my lap, staring up at the broken lightbulb on her ceiling.
-"Do you think you could make, like, a sports manga about graphics programming?"
+"Do you think you could make a sports manga about graphics programming?"

 I cracked up.
-"What, like, the protagonist is being beaten down by Vulkan, teeth gritted, tears in her eyes?"
+"What, so like, the protagonist is being beaten down by Vulkan, teeth gritted, tears in her eyes?"

 "No, seriously!
 She's gotta go to those, you know, demoparties and stuff.
 SIGGRAPH tournament arc!
 And it's always like, here's an opponent of the week whose special power is path tracing or something.
 They reveal the number of triangles in a scene, and the protag is all, nani!?... so this is the power of Phong shading..."